-Make the world a better place because you have been in it.
+Make the world better and more beautiful because you have been

-3. To create a sensitivity to and awareness of the out of doors so a girl will respect and take care of living things and the environment.
+3. To heighten their sensitivity to and awareness of the outdoors so girls will respect and care for living things, the environment, and one another.

 Campers from differing backgrounds range in age from 7 to 17 and come from not just the United States but from countries around the world.
 Campers include second, third, fourth and even fifth generation Arcadians.
 Twenty-three lodges scattered across an open field along the shores of Pleasant Lake house close-knit camper families that meld with the larger Arcadia community to create a joyful and supportive environment.